networkx/nx-guides/content/generators/geometric.md

 edge_opts = {"color": "k", "linewidth": 0.1, "alpha": 0.1, "zorder": 0}
 ```

-<h1>Random Geometric Graphs</h1>
+## Random Geometric Graphs

 For RGGs, we see the impact of increasing the maximum connection distance
-parameter, radius, in increasing the number of connections.
+parameter `radius` in increasing the number of connections.

 ```{code-cell} ipython3
 fig, axes = plt.subplots(2, 2, figsize=(12, 8))